nicholashc/GhostWizards/README.md

 - is there a bitshift/binary operation to flip the sign of `uint` to a negative `int` that's cheaper than `*= -1`?
 - what's the easiest way to represent the image for the "ghost" nft? just call the api but display with a 90% opacity white mask, etc?
 - would it be smarter to just have simple database that does 1 full sort/calc per session and updates a list/tree via events? or are the wizard numbers small enough to just do recalc in browser for new each user?
+- how to resolve conflict of getWizard(uint256) in tournament vs guild contracts?

 ### Possible Extensions